 Frequently Asked Questions (FAQ)

-CSPS stands for Commuter Student Programs & Services, and is a department within the Center for Student Involvement (CSI) that aims to create programs and initiatives to connect and engage with commuter students at Montclair State.
-Through these different programs, CSPS aims to influence commuter students by keeping them as active and involved on campus as possible, while also creating programs that meet the needs of your schedule.
+The Office of Commuter Life (OCL) is an office within the Center for Student Involvement (CSI) that aims to create programs and initiatives to connect and engage with commuter students at Montclair State.
+Through these different programs, OCL aims to influence commuter students by keeping them as active and involved on campus as possible, while also creating programs that meet the needs of your schedule.

 What are Commuter Pit Stops?